nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 And then it just says boo.
 Do you do that?
 Yeah.
 You failed to demoralize.
 What?

 There's a weak sauce.
 What drives to you?
-Sameer?
+Simear?
 Wouldn't hurt my feelings if I could heal people, you know?
 I really wouldn't.

 Wow.
 So we were moving around trying to snag some people, What am I doing wrong?
 How can I not, like, move my guy?
 Because you're standing on top of a dead body.
 He's not Use your arrow keys.